Topical anesthetics are crucial in numbing the skin and relieving pain for various medical and aesthetic procedures.

 Technique of Application: The skill and technique of the person applying the topical anesthetic can impact its effectiveness.
 Proper and uniform application is essential.

 Skin Type: Thicker, harder, or drier skin may require more time for the anesthetic to penetrate and take effect.
-Conversely, abrading the skin excessively before applying anesthetic should be avoided, as it can create raw skin, making it easier for the anesthetic to penetrate deeper and potentially reach the bloodstream.
+Conversely, abrading the skin excessively before applying anesthetic should be avoided.
+This can create raw skin, making it easier for the anesthetic to penetrate deeper and potentially reach the bloodstream.

 Skin Oiliness and Cleanliness: Oily or obstructed skin may repel anesthetic creams.
 Proper preparation by removing particulate matter, cosmetics, and excess natural oils before applying a topical anesthetic is essential for optimal absorption and effectiveness.